harshitpaunikar1/marriage-age-prediction-flask-app/.github/project-buildup-history.md

 - Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
 The job for the day was to make the app readable and clean enough for a normal user to understand quickly so the final result looked a bit more complete.
 Once the base made some sense, I could finally move a bit faster and stop second guessing every tiny decision.
 I had to think about both the model side and the form side at the same time, which made the day a bit scattered.
 - Deliverable: Ended the day with styled interface in hand, plus a few side notes on what still needed fixing later.
 There were still a couple of loose parts, but nothing serious enough to block the next step.
+## 2022-05-25 - Day 13: Local testing

+- Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
+The job for the day was to run a small manual test matrix with realistic inputs and edge cases so the final result looked a bit more complete.
+The middle part always takes longer than it should, mostly becuase one fix usually reveals two more things to clean up.
+Part of the effort went into making sure a normal person could use the page without needing extra explanation.
+- Deliverable: Ended the day with test notes in hand, plus a few side notes on what still needed fixing later.
+It was not super polished, just stable enough that I felt okay moving forward.